humanmade/altis-documentation/other-docs/getting-started/configuration.md

 Altis will also load a file located at `.config/load-early.php` as soon as possible in the loading process.
 This file is loaded before the plugin API (`add_action`/`apply_filters`), and before Composer autoloads.

-This should only be used as an escape hatch where necessary, as configuration should be set in the above files where possible.
+This should **only** be used as an escape hatch where absolutely necessary, as configuration should be set in the above files wherever possible.

 If you need to use `load-early.php`, consider filing a feature request for an Altis configuration option.